Asv.Avalonia.Docs Help

 Changing ModuleModuleMixin to use the new options

 We need to change the builder extension to use our new options.
-Here we will show you the advanced version of the builder extension that can take default options from the app.settings.json.
+Here we will show you the advanced version of the builder extension that can take default options from the appsettings.json.
+It also conditionally registers both cats and dogs pages based on the resolved options:

 Now you can run the application and see that all pages are disabled.
 To enable them, modify the UseModuleModule call in Program.cs as follows: